JeelDobariya38/password-manager/docs/installing.md

 > this try of data loss are likely to occur, when you are update from one major version to another major version meaning from `1.x.x` to `2.x.x`.

 1. Checking Whether The Update Exist Or Not
-    - compare your current app version with lastest app update. (you can find your current installed passcode app version under app info in your phone settings)
+    - compare your current app version with lastest app update. (you can find your current installed passcodes app version under app info in your phone settings)

     - check whether a update exist or not?